ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 **3. Add the handler to ManagedGateway**

-The created handler needs to be added to the ManagedGateway instance so that the WIoTP client library invokes the corresponding method when there is a device action request from IBM Watson Internet of Things Platform.
+The created handler needs to be added to the ManagedGateway instance so that the WIoTP client library invokes the corresponding method when there is a device action request for this gateway or attached devices, from IBM Watson Internet of Things Platform.

 .. code:: java

-	DeviceActionHandlerSample actionHandler = new DeviceActionHandlerSample();
+	GatewayActionHandlerSample actionHandler = new GatewayActionHandlerSample();
-	deviceData.addDeviceActionHandler(actionHandler);
+	mgdGateway.addDeviceActionHandler(actionHandler);

 Refer to `this page <https://docs.internetofthings.ibmcloud.com/devices/device_mgmt/requests.html#/device-actions-reboot#device-actions-reboot>`__ for more information about the Device Action.